nemke2915/ComynoHomework/README.md

 changed to any other activeMQ.

-To start application run mvn install and then mvn spring-boot:run.
+To start application run mvn clean install and then mvn spring-boot:run.

 The database will be populated at start with